felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.12.1-dev2 =
+= 1.12.1-rc1 =

-(2017/02/11) Removed the VideoObject property from the Schema Organization markup.
+(2017/02/12) Removed the unsupported video property from the Schema Organization markup.

 = 1.12.0-1 =